Boords Logo

 Handle marketing and publicity

-This phase involves collaborating with the director and post-production team on editing, visual effects, and soundtrack creation.
+The post-production phase involves collaborating with the director and post-production team on editing, visual effects, and soundtrack creation.
 Producers might seek more funds if necessary and prepare the film for release, including organizing preview screenings and media promotions.

 Release